Adobe Illustrator: stage 1

 • Working with colour for print and screen

-• Working with features for design and illustration:
+• Working with features for logos and icons:

 • Plotting and amending paths with Bezier pen tools